NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/anf_mcp_server_readme.md

 ## Tools

-- **Create ANF Volume**: Rapidly provision new Azure NetApp Files volumes with comprehensive configuration options including protocols (NFS/SMB), performance tiers, export policies, and advanced features like encryption and tiering.
+- **Create Volume**: Rapidly provision new Azure NetApp Files volumes with comprehensive configuration options including protocols (NFS/SMB), performance tiers, export policies, and advanced features like encryption and tiering.
-- **Clone ANF Volume**: Create near-instantaneous, space-efficient clones of existing volumes from snapshots using NetApp's FlexClone technology.
+- **Clone Volume**: Create near-instantaneous, space-efficient clones of existing volumes from snapshots using NetApp's FlexClone technology.
-- **List ANF Volumes**: Retrieve a list of all existing data volumes in a specified capacity pool within your Azure NetApp Files account.
+- **List Volumes**: Retrieve a list of all existing data volumes in a specified capacity pool within your Azure NetApp Files account.
-- **Create ANF Snapshot**: Create space-efficient, read-only point-in-time copies of data volumes for versioning, backup, and recovery scenarios.
+- **Create Snapshot**: Create space-efficient, read-only point-in-time copies of data volumes for versioning, backup, and recovery scenarios.
-- **List ANF Snapshots**: Retrieve a list of all snapshots for a specific Azure NetApp Files volume.
+- **List Snapshots**: Retrieve a list of all snapshots for a specific Azure NetApp Files volume.
-- **Create ANF Replication**: Set up cross-region replication relationships for disaster recovery and high availability between Azure regions.
+- **Create Replication**: Set up cross-region replication relationships for disaster recovery and high availability between Azure regions.
-- **Create ANF Data Protection Volume**: Create destination volumes specifically configured for cross-region replication scenarios.
+- **Create ANF Config**: Create an ANF configuration file to avoid repetitive parameters and simplify tool usage.

 ## Prerequisites